Schoinoussa: Climate

 According to the National Observatory of Athens, Schoinoussa has a hot semi-arid climate (Köppen climate classification: BSh).
-Schoinoussa records the lowest average annual precipitation in Greece with around 240 mm, missing the hot desert climate (Köppen climate classification: BWh) by less than 50 mm.
+Schoinoussa records the second lowest average annual precipitation in Greece with around 240 mm, missing the hot desert climate (Köppen climate classification: BWh) by less than 50 mm.
 The area has very mild winters and hot summers.

+Climate data for Schoinoussa 72 m a.s.l.